 The Work at Height Regulations makes it clear that ‘Work at Height’ involves any activity where the worker is elevated from the ground, and where a person falling a distance may result in injury.

-This means work at height does not just mean carrying out activities on a roof.
-For example, carrying out maintenance tasks on factory plant can involve working at height.
+This means Working at Height does not just mean carrying out activities on a roof, for example, carrying out maintenance tasks on factory plant can involve working at height.
 Any task such as this is covered by The Work at Height Regulations, amongst others, and the duty holder has a responsibility to ensure that it is carried out safely.

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) also sets out the requirement that work equipment and plant must be maintained so that it remains safe, and that any maintenance operations can be carried out safely.